Maki (singer)

 Ralph William Datoon (born November 27, 1999), professionally known as Maki, is a Filipino singer and songwriter from Quezon City.
-He first gained attention with his viral songs "Saan?" and "Bakit?" from his debut EP, Tanong, released on September 22, 2023, both of which saw significant success on Spotify.
+He first gained attention with his viral songs "Saan?" and "Bakit?" from his debut extended play (EP) Tanong, released on September 22, 2023, both of which saw significant success on Spotify.
+In 2021, he was signed to Tarsier Records.

 In 2024, Maki reached mainstream popularity with his single "Dilaw", which charted on the global Spotify chart, making it the third Filipino song to do so.
 The song also became the first number-one track on Billboard Philippines' relaunched Philippines Hot 100 chart.

-Maki is currently signed to Tarsier Records.
+Life and career

-Early life
+1999–2017: Early life and The Voice Teens

-Ralph William Datoon was born on November 27, 1999.
+Ralph William Datoon was born in Quezon City, and is the sixth of seven siblings.
 He began writing R&B songs during his high school years and independently auditioned at various recording companies.
 He completed a bachelor's degree in communications at New Era University.

-Career

 Datoon initially posted videos of himself singing on social media, and in 2017, he auditioned for the first season of the reality TV singing competition The Voice Teens but was rejected.
 As he was about to graduate from college, he planned to step back from his musical career.
-However, a friend discovered a demo tape he had recorded, which ended up with an A&R representative at Tarsier Records and caught the label's attention.